course-details-portlet

 Further on evaluation

-Final assessment consists of an individual production report of approx. 3000 words that is adjusted through individual oral exam and counts 1/3 of the final grade, and a performance with group grade that is adjusted through an individual oral exam and counts 2/3 of the total grade.
+Final assessment consists of an individual production report that is adjusted through individual oral exam and counts 1/3 of the final grade, and a group performance with common grade that is adjusted through an individual oral exam and counts 2/3 of the total grade.
 By failing the assessment, the course must be retaken.

 Specific conditions